-The ASAP dashboard (T6.3) will combine several visualizations to represent the contextualized information space using a multiple coordinated view approach.
-Synchronized widgets show the various metadata dimensions (see mockup in Figure 1; the more lightweight look and feel in comparison to the mockup of D6.1 reduces complexity and highlights the actual content).
-These widgets will help explore the

-The dashboard builds on insights gained from the Media Watch on Climate Change (MWCC),2 which in the context of ASAP serves as a rapid prototyping platform to develop and test the widget synchronization, as a means to gather user feedback (T6.3) including non-expert users (T6.4), and as an outreach channel (WP10).
+The ASAP dashboard (T6.3) combines several visualizations to represent the contextualized information space using a multiple coordinated view approach.
+Synchronized widgets show the various metadata dimensions (see screenshot in Figure 1; the more lightweight look and feel in comparison to the mockup of D6.1 reduces complexity and highlights the actual content).
+These widgets help explore the storytelling potential of big data visualization and address calls for methods to support the complementary relationship between the explorative and analytical dimensions of information visualization.
+The ASAP dashboard builds on insights gained from the Media Watch on Climate Change,4 which initially served as a rapid prototyping platform to develop the widget synchronization, as a means to gather feedback (T6.3) from non-expert users (T6.4), and as an outreach channel (WP10).
+Figure 1 shows a screenshot of the actual ASAP dashboard prototype - the fully integrated version will be reported in D6.4, complemented by the usability evaluation of D6.5.

 Figure 1.
-Mockup of the ASAP dashboard; see Section Visual Analytics Components for a description of the individual D6.1 and D6.2 components
+Screenshot of the ASAP dashboard prototype (see Section Visual Analytics Components for a description of the individual D6.1 and D6.2 components)